itscoltonhicks/Windows-OS-Administration/README.md

 That being said, here are brief descriptions for each hive:

 - ```HKEY_CLASSES_ROOT```: This hive is like a dictionary for file types.
 It tells the computer how to open up different types of files.
-Contains file extension associations, OLE object class registrations, and shortcuts.
+It contains file extension associations, OLE object class registrations, and shortcuts.
-` ```HKEY_CURRENT_USER```: This hive remembers settings for the current user using the computer.
-Stores settings and configurations like desktop background, colors, and personal preferences.
+- ```HKEY_CURRENT_USER```: This hive remembers settings for the current user using the computer.
+It stores settings and configurations like desktop background, colors, and personal preferences.
 - ```HKEY_LOCAL_MACHINE```: This hive is like the computer's memory.
 It holds important system-wide settings and configurations for all users on the computer.
 - ```HKEY_USERS```: This hive is like the ```HKEY_CURRENT_USER``` hive, but for all the users.
 It contains user profiles and settings for all user accounts on the system.
 - ```HKEY_CURRENT_CONFIG```: This hive guides the computer about how to work with its hardware.
 It provides information about the current hardware profile of the system.